dlsys-course/dlsys-course.github.io/index.md

 - Proficiency in Python, familar in C/C++
   - We will mainly be using python for case study the existing systems, and C/C++ for some of the background hacking.
-- A Machine Learning course, CSE546
+- A Machine Learning course (e.g CSE 546)
 - Prior knowledge in system (operation system/database) is useful but not required.

 ## Homeworks and Grading